 Balancing the scales of development while protecting nature’s ability to sustain us should engage all of us in developing a “green infrastructure” strategy.
 If we own land that borders a creek or lake, we can create a native plantings border that will filter runoff and stabilize banks to improve water quality.
 We can keep our wells and septic systems in good working order, with regular maintenance.
 By working with our municipalities and our county agencies, we can help preserve open spaces, our watersheds, wildlife habitats, forest preserves, parks, lakes and other important resources.
 In Barrington, we can also learn more about these ecosystem services by joining “work days” offered by Citizens for Conservation.
 Barrington Area Conservation Trust offers assistance in creating conservation easements, which can also help defray property taxes, as well as protecting open space.
 There are many other opportunities to get involved.

-Spring Creek has its own Watershed-Based Plan, which was created in 2012, and will be updated in 2022.
+Spring Creek has its own Watershed-Based Plan, which was created in 2012, and a draft update is now available.
 You can download it here.

 The Environmental Protection Agency has reports that the most recent National Water Quality Inventory reports that runoff from urbanized areas is the leading source of water quality impairments to surveyed estuaries and the third-largest source of impairments to surveyed lakes.
 Because of impervious surfaces like pavement and rooftops, a typical city block generates more than 5 times more runoff than a woodland area of the same size.